guyfawcus/ArchMap/docs/usage/basic_usage.rst

 .. code-block:: bash

-   archmap --users /tmp/archmap.txt --geojson /tmp/archmap.geojson --kml /tmp/archmap.kml --csv /tmp/archmap.csv
+   archmap --text /tmp/archmap.txt --geojson /tmp/archmap.geojson --kml /tmp/archmap.kml --csv /tmp/archmap.csv

 If you would like to parse an alternate copy of the wiki list, simply pass either the --url or --file flags::